mcnuggets-lab/cloud-project1/README.md

 ![architecture](https://github.com/mcnuggets-lab/cloud-project1/assets/16054484/5366d72c-2149-43e9-8258-b7eaf6f78118)

-This repo is based on https://github.com/noahgift/dukehugofeb1, with a few modifications to make it work.
+This repo is based on https://github.com/noahgift/dukehugofeb1, with some non-trivial modifications and added components to make it work better.
 The aim is for me to learn MLOps in AWS environment only, so the website built is very raw.

 You may visit the built website [here](https://d1tw5y34behm55.cloudfront.net).